 Genetic Adaptation (Genetic Mutation and Selection)

-Transposons are sections of DNA that can jump from one place in the genetic code to another, or even to the genetic code of another organism.
+- Transposons are sections of DNA that can jump from one place in the genetic code to another, or even to the genetic code of another organism.

-Viruses (Bacteriophages) can infect bacteria and these viruses can copy and paste genetic code into the genomes of the bacteria they infect.
+- Viruses (Bacteriophages) can infect bacteria and these viruses can copy and paste genetic code into the genomes of the bacteria they infect.

-Conjugation is where two bacteria that are directly adjacent to one another create a direct connection and share DNA (think “conjugal visit”).
+- Conjugation is where two bacteria that are directly adjacent to one another create a direct connection and share DNA (think “conjugal visit”).
 Conjugation is probably the closest thing that bacteria have to sex.

-Naked DNA is DNA that bacteria find in the environment and internalize.
+- Naked DNA is DNA that bacteria find in the environment and internalize.
 This DNA can be from bacteria that have been killed, or part of a biofilm structure (some bacteria use DNA as a scaffold structure to anchor themselves to a surface).

-Conditions That Cause Antibiotic Resistance
+Conditions That Allow Antibiotic Resistance To Develop

-The Necessity of “Selective Pressure”
+The Necessity of Selective Pressure

 How Does Selective Pressure Impact Antibiotic Resistance?